Skip to main content

 Journalism and Media Communication

-Students may earn a minor in journalism and media communication with courses to be chosen from JMC offerings.
-To fulfill the minor, students whose major is outside the School of Communication must complete 18 hours in JMC offerings, including 12 hours of upper-level (3000- and 4000-level) courses.
-Within the journalism and media communication major, students may not have a minor in another sequence besides the primary sequence they have selected for their major.
-For example, students following the journalism sequence cannot minor in the creative media sequence.
-Communication studies majors may have a minor in journalism and media communication by completing 15 hours of JMC offerings (12 hours of which must be upper level) in addition to the JMC courses already required for the communication studies major.
+Students may earn a minor in Journalism and Media Communication with courses selected from JMC offerings.
+To fulfill the minor, students must complete 18 hours in JMC offerings with 9 of those credit hours in JMC 1500, JMC 2100, and JMC 2200 and 9 credits of chosen courses at the 3000 or 4000 level.
+Within the JMC major, students may not have a minor in another concentration besides the primary concentration they have selected for their major.
+For example, students following the emerging media concentration cannot minor in the PR/Ad concentration.
 All courses in the minor must be completed with a grade of “C” or higher.

 Click here to download the JMC Minor Program Sheet